Temporary residents/Patients not registered with the practice

 The first port of call for all your health care needs is the general practitioner (GP).
 We can sort most problems out ourselves in primary care, but if necessary can arrange a referral to secondary care (the specialists in the hospital).
 Without a referral from us as your GPs you cannot make an appointment with a specialist in the hospital, the costs would not be covered by your insurance company.

-You would usually register with a GP near your home address, we are accepting new patients living at the postal code 2611.
+You would usually register with a GP near your home address, we are accepting new patients living in de neighbourhood of our postal code 2611.

 We can do things like cervical smears (PAP smear) and contraception ourselves, you do not need a referral for that.